Democratic Party plans virtual roll call for president between Aug. 1-7 - UPI.com

 Democratic National Committee Chair Jaime Harrison on Friday described his excitement to "renominate President Joe Biden and Vice President Kamala Harris" and to promote the "Biden-Harris ticket."

-More than 35 members of Congress have called for Biden to step aside.
+So far, at least 35 members of Congress have called for Biden to leave the race.

 Late Friday, Ohio Sen. Sherrod Brown, a Democrat seeking reelection, called for Biden to not seek reelection.

-Other Senators seeking a change are Peter Welch of Vermont, Jon Tester of Montana and Martin Henrich of New Mexico.
+Other Senators wanting a change are Peter Welch of Vermont, Jon Tester of Montana and Martin Henrich of New Mexico.
 All but Welch are seeking reelection.

-Prominent members of the House urging him to leave the race are Jamie Raskin of Maryland, Adam Schiff is California, Jim Hines of Connecticut and Zoe Lofgren of California.
+Prominent members of the House urging him to leave the race are Adam Schiff of California, Jim Hines of Connecticut and Zoe Lofgren of California.
+Jamie Raskin of Maryland said Biden should reconsider his decision.

+Rep. Mark Takano of California on Saturday posted on Facebook: "Joe, I love and respect you.
+But the stakes are too high to fail.
+It's time to pass the torch to Kamala (Harris)."

 Biden defiantly has ignored their advice during public appearances and interviews with the media.

-The president is off the campaign trail because he tested positive for COVID-19 on Wednesday.
+The president is off the campaign trail because he tested positive for COVID-19 on Wednesday but plans to return to the campaign trail next week.